-Where the proceeds of a sale of certain assets such as land and buildings are more than €1,000,000, a tax clearance certificate (CG50A) is required.
+Where the proceeds of a sale of certain assets such as land and buildings are more than €500,000 (€1 million for residential property), a tax clearance certificate (CG50A) is required.
 In the absence of this, the purchaser is obliged to deduct tax at 15% of the sale proceeds and pay the tax withheld to Revenue within 30 days of making the deduction.
 This provision applies irrespective of the method of payment.